Efficient Shapley values computation for Boolean network models of gene regulation: Methodology

 In a general BBN, diamond structures can be non-trivial because nodes involved in cycles may induce self-influencing diamonds, as illustrated in Figure~\ref{fig:diamondcycle}.
 In this example, in addition to the diamond formed by \texttt{A}, \texttt{B}, \texttt{C}, and \texttt{D}, there is another diamond originating from \texttt{D}, passing through \texttt{A}, \texttt{B} in one side, and \texttt{C} in the other side, and feeding back into \texttt{D}.
-Such configurations significantly complicate the treatment of diamond motifs.
-Therefore, we restrict the diamond motifs to acyclic BBNs.
+Such configurations significantly complicate the treatment of diamonds.
+Thus, we restrict the diamonds to acyclic BBNs.
 More precisely, we identify diamond structures on an acyclic approximation of the original network obtained by removing all cycles.
 The details of this procedure are discussed in Section~\ref{sec:implement}.
 Removing cycles prior to diamond identification may cause some diamond structures to be missed, constituting the first source of approximation in our propagation method.

-\paragraph{Cycles} The rules defined for binary operators assume independence among the operands and the product node.
-However, this assumption may be violated in networks containing cycles.
+\paragraph{Cycles} The rules defined for binary operators assume independence among the operands and the result node.
+However, this assumption may be violated in networks with cycles.
 For instance, in the BBN shown in Figure~\ref{fig:cycle}, the cycle involving \texttt{G}, \texttt{I}, and \texttt{E} induces a dependency of \texttt{G} on \texttt{I} through \texttt{E}.
 This dependency can lead to incorrect row propagation.
-Specifically, when \texttt{I} is selected as the target node, it is initially associated with all eight rows of the truth table in Table~\ref{tab:cycle}.
+When \texttt{I} is selected as the target node, it is initially associated with all eight rows of the truth table in Table~\ref{tab:cycle}.
 According to the propagation rules, only rows with \(\texttt{G} = 0\) should be propagated to node \texttt{H}.
 However, because \texttt{G} and \texttt{I} are part of a cycle together with \texttt{E}, some rows with \(\texttt{G} = 1\) are nevertheless associated with \texttt{H}.
-In particular, rows \(w_1\) and \(w_5\) should be accounted for at \texttt{H} despite \(\texttt{G} = 1\), since in these configurations the value of \texttt{G} is influenced by \texttt{I}, which in turn is influenced by \texttt{H}.
+In particular, \(w_1\) and \(w_5\) should be accounted for at \texttt{H} despite \(\texttt{G} = 1\), since in these configurations the value of \texttt{G} is influenced by \texttt{I}, which in turn is influenced by \texttt{H}.